Liberia–Spain relations: Cooperation

 Although Liberia has not traditionally been a country of cooperation for Spain, and has not been a priority country in the master plans of Spanish cooperation, Spain's commitment to this West African country has become evident in recent years through the realization and participation (bilaterally and multilaterally) in a whole series of cooperation actions aimed at improving the living conditions of the citizenship or dealing with the consequences produced by the armed conflict, actions that have contributed to stabilize politics and socially the country and, therefore, ultimately, to consolidate the peace process in Liberia.

+Trade

+All imports from Liberia to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.